IamCharlesM/charles-pricing-dashboard/README.md

 **Database Functions** (`lib/db.ts`):
 - `getProducts(options)`: Fetches products with server-side pagination, sorting, and filtering
 - Supports sorting by SKU, price, discount, title, and brand
-- Implements full-text search across SKU, title, brand, and description
+- Implements server-side search by product name (title) only - filtering happens at the database level, not on the client
 - Uses Drizzle ORM for type-safe database queries
 - Returns `PaginatedProducts` with metadata (page, limit, total, totalPages)